 HR should prioritise having a clear performance pathway for their employees with mutually agreed-upon goals and regular feedback on how well they are doing.
 There should also be a system of recognition for the star performers.
 This is an ideal tactic to increase employee morale and engagement.
 It is also a good way to identify the team members who need to improve in certain areas — allowing the HR department to plan relevant training programs.

 Giving employees autonomy over their own documents and daily affairs shows them that the organization trusts them, and also makes operations more convenient.
-By incorporating an automated Employee Self Service portal, HR can give employees full control over their personal details and admin-related tasks, such as updating their address proof or entering their attendance.
+By incorporating an HR management system with an Employee Self Service portal, HR can give employees full control over their personal details and admin-related tasks, such as updating their address proof or entering their attendance.
 While this ensures optimized operations, it also has another essential benefit — enabling ease of communication by allowing teams to reach out to HR directly for any queries.

 In short, there are several HR basics for small businesses that need to be kept in mind by the executive team to create the best possible work environment.
 Having the right technology in place can be a great help with this.